 Conclusion

-The calcific tendinitis of the shoulder is a painful condition and you should avoid it, especially if you are an athlete or involved in various sports.
-Here in this article, we have explained to you the causes and symptoms indicating calcific tendinitis of the rotator cuff.
+The calcifying tendinitis of the shoulder is a painful shoulder condition and you should avoid it, especially if you are an athlete or involved in various sports.
+Here in this article, we have explained to you the causes and symptoms indicating calcifying tendinitis of the rotator cuff.
 You should also keep in mind the preventive measures to avoid this condition because if you are an athlete, it can adversely affect your career.
 Moreover, it also interferes with your daily routine activities.
 If you experience this condition, you should stop doing any kind of movement at the shoulder joint.
-If the symptoms worsen over time, then seek your orthopaedic doctor’s advice immediately for proper medical care.
+If the symptoms worsen over time, then seek your orthopedic doctor’s advice immediately for proper medical treatment.

 References